David Hollingsworth: Early life and career

-He attended the public schools.
+Civil War

 He was a private in Company B, 25th Ohio Infantry Regiment of the Union Army from 1861 to 1863.
 He studied law at Mount Union College, Alliance, Ohio.

+Early legal career

 He was admitted to the bar in St. Clairsville, Ohio, on September 17, 1867, and commenced practice in Flushing.

 Political career

 He served as mayor of Flushing in 1867.

 He moved to Cadiz, Ohio, in 1869 and continued the practice of law.

 Hollingsworth was elected prosecuting attorney of Harrison County in 1873 and reelected in 1875.

 He served as member of the State senate in 1879 and reelected in 1881.

 He was admitted to practice before the United States Supreme Court in 1880.

 He served as chairman of the Republican State convention in 1882.

 On April 21, 1883, he resigned as Senator to accept appointment as Ohio Attorney General.
 He did not run for re-election and served until January 14, 1884.

 He resumed the practice of law in Cadiz.

 He was one of the organizers of the Ohio State Bar Association, serving as chairman in 1908.